microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/Microsoft.Graph.Users.md

 Update the privacy settings for itemInsights and meeting hours insights of a user.

 ### [Update-MgUserSettingRegionalAndLanguageSetting](Update-MgUserSettingRegionalAndLanguageSetting.md)
-Update the navigation property regionalAndLanguageSettings in users
+Update some or all of the properties of a regionalAndLanguageSettings object.

 ### [Update-MgUserSettingShiftPreference](Update-MgUserSettingShiftPreference.md)
 Update the properties and relationships of a shiftPreferences object.